puniverse/quasar/docs/index.md

 ### Running the Instrumentation Java Agent

-The following must be added to the java command line (or use your favorite build tool to add this as a JVM argument):
+Quasar's lightweight thread implementation relies on bytecode instrumentation.
+Instrumentation can be performed at compilation time (detailed below) or at runtime using a Java agent.
+To run the Java agent, the following must be added to the java command line (or use your favorite build tool to add this as a JVM argument):

 ~~~ sh
 -javaagent:path-to-quasar-jar.jar